Hwaseong battery factory fire: Investigation

 Three company officials are under investigation on suspicion of violating industrial safety laws.
 On 28 August, Aricell CEO Park Soon-kwan was arrested after a warrant was issued against him over the disaster by a court in Suwon.
 His son, who is also an Aricell executive, was also ordered arrested.

 On 23 September 2025, the Suwon District Court sentenced Park Soon-kwan to 15 years' imprisonment for violating the Serious Accidents Punishment Act and the Occupational Safety and Health Act.
 It also sentenced Park's son, who was a general manager of Aricell, to 15 years imprisonment and a 1 million-won fine for violating the Occupational Safety and Health Act and occupational negligence resulting in death or injury.

 Response

 Government officials, including the Chinese ambassador to South Korea Xing Haiming and South Korean President Yoon Suk Yeol, came to the site later that day and expressed their condolences to the victims.
 Yoon also ordered a full investigation into the causes of the fire.

-Aricell CEO Park Soon-kwan apologized and expressed his condolences to those affected by the accident on the following day.
+Aricell CEO Park Soon-kwan apologized and expressed his condolences to those affected by the fire on the following day.
 Park also stated that he would provide support and will cooperate fully with the investigation.